proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 A large database is unusual, but does not necessarily indicate a problem.
-Monitor databases might grow in size when there are placement groups that have not reached an ``active+clean`` state in a long time.
+Monitor databases might grow in size when there are placement groups that have not reached an ``active+clean`` state in a long time, or when extensive cluster recovery, expansion, or topology changes have recently occurred.

-This alert might also indicate that the monitor's database is not properly compacting, an issue that has been observed with some older versions of leveldb and rocksdb.
-Forcing a compaction with ``ceph daemon mon.<id> compact`` might shrink the database's on-disk size.
+This alert may also indicate that the monitor's database is not properly compacting, an issue that has been observed with some older versions of RocksDB.
+Forcing compaction with ``ceph daemon mon.<id> compact`` may suffice to shrink the database's storage usage.

-This alert might also indicate that the monitor has a bug that prevents it from pruning the cluster metadata that it stores.
+This alert may also indicate that the monitor has a bug that prevents it from pruning the cluster metadata that it stores.
 If the problem persists, please report a bug.